Is Perfectionism a Symptom of Underlying Illness?

 Share This Article:

 Dr. Jingduan Yang, FAPA, is a board-certified psychiatrist specializing in integrative and traditional Chinese medicine for chronic mental, behavioral, and physical illnesses.
-Dr. Yang is also the founder of the Yang Institute of Integrative Medicine and the American Institute of Clinical Acupuncture and the CEO of Northern Medical Center in New York state.
+Dr. Yang is also the founder and medical director of the Yang Institute of Integrative Medicine and the American Institute of Clinical Acupuncture and the CEO of Northern Medical Center in New York state.
 He contributed to the books "Integrative Psychiatry," "Medicine Matters," and "Integrative Therapies for Cancer."
 He also co-authored "Facing East: Ancient Secrets for Beauty+Health for Modern Age" by HarperCollins and "Clinical Acupuncture and Ancient Chinese Medicine" by Oxford Press.

 ©2023-2024 California Insider All Rights Reserved.
 California Insider is a part of Epoch Media Group.